Modal-based generalised quasilinear approximations for turbulent plane Couette flow: Abstract

 \section{Abstract}

 {We study generalised quasilinear (GQL) approximations applied to turbulent plane Couette flow.
 The GQL framework is explored in conjunction with a Galerkin reduced-order model (ROM) recently developed by Cavalieri \& Nogueira (\textit{Phys.
 Rev. Fluids} 7, L102601, 2022), which considers controllability modes of the linearised Navier-Stokes system as basis functions, representing coherent structures in the flow.
 The velocity field is decomposed into two groups: one composed by high-controllability modes and the other by low-controllability modes.
 The former group is solved with the full nonlinear equations, whereas the equations for the latter are linearised.
-We also consider a modified GQL framework, wherein the linearised equations for the low-controllability modes are driven by nonlinear interactions of modes in the first group, which are characterised by large-scale coherent structures.
+We also consider a new GQL framework wherein the linearised equations for the low-controllability modes are driven by nonlinear interactions of modes in the first group, which are characterised by large-scale coherent structures.
 It is shown that GQL-ROMs successfully recover the statistics of the full model with relatively high controllability thresholds and sparser nonlinear operators.
-Driven GQL-ROMs were found to converge more rapidly, providing accurate description of the statistics with a larger number of linearised modes with respect to standard GQL approximations.
-The results presented here show that further model reductions are attainable with GQL-ROMs, which can be valuable to extend these models to larger Reynolds numbers.}
+Driven GQL-ROMs were found to converge more rapidly than standard GQL approximations, providing accurate description of the statistics with a larger number of linearised modes.
+This indicates that the forcing of linearised flow structures by large-scale coherent structures is an important feature of turbulence dynamics that should be considered in GQL models.
+The results presented here reveal that further model reductions are attainable with GQL-ROMs, which can be valuable to extend these models to larger Reynolds numbers.}

 \keywords{Wall-bounded turbulence, Reduced-order models, Generalised quasilinear approximations, Coherent structures}